Cool Guns: Submachine Guns

 - Appears in Fallout: New Vegas as the "Silenced .22 SMG", to pair with the silenced .22 pistol.

-A new submachine gun developed by American company Transformational Defence Industries, the Vector uses an off-axis recoil mechanism claimed to be revolutionary, though in actuality the design is a hundred years old
+A new submachine gun developed by American company Transformational Defence Industries (now as KRISS), the Vector uses an off-axis recoil mechanism claimed to be revolutionary, though in actuality the design is a hundred years old

 .
 Starting to show up in video games due to its futuristic appearance and rather exaggerated marketing.
 Often labelled incorrectly as the "Kriss Super V," a name used in early marketing, due to that name sounding cooler